ICRA CEB Charter

 II.
 Structure of the CEB

-The CEB consists of an Editor-in-Chief (EiC), several Editors (Eds) and Associate Editors (AEs).The number of Editors and Associate Editors is decided on the basis of the number of submissions to the handled, considering a maximum of 15 papers assigned per AE per year, and a maximum of 15 AEs supervised per Editor.
+The CEB consists of an Editor-in-Chief (EiC), several Editors (Eds) and Associate Editors (AEs).The number of Editors and Associate Editors is decided on the basis of the number of submissions to the handled, considering a maximum of 15 papers assigned per AE per year.

 III.
 Appointment of CEB members

-The Editor-in-Chief (EIC) is appointed by the President of IEEE RAS, upon recommendation by the Steering Committee for Technical Programs (SCTP).
+The Editor-in-Chief (EIC) is appointed by the President of IEEE RAS, upon recommendation by the Steering Committee for Technical Programs (SCTP) and endorsement by the Vice President for Conference Activities.

-The Editors will be proposed by the EiC and will be appointed by a committee of six, consisting of the Associate Vice President of Conference Activities for the SCTP, the Vice President for Publication Activities and the Vice President for Technical Activities or their delegated Associate Vice Presidents, the EIC of the Transactions on Robotics, the EIC of Transactions on Automation Science and Engineering, and the EIC of the Robotics and Automation Magazine.
+The Editors will be proposed by the EiC, in consultation with the Program Chair of the upcoming conference, and will be appointed by a committee of six, consisting of the Associate Vice President of Conference Activities for the SCTP, the Vice President for Publication Activities and the Vice President for Technical Activities or their delegated Associate Vice Presidents, the EIC of the Transactions on Robotics, the EIC of Transactions on Automation Science and Engineering, and the EIC of the Robotics and Automation Magazine.

 The Associate Editors will be appointed by the EiC, upon consultation with the Editors.
 Individual applications to the AE position will be considered.
 It will be required to submit a CV and evidence of the ability to review and overview referees.